Skip to main content

 One of the most difficult parts of cleaning up a home or other property after a natural disaster is drying the flooring, especially if the storm water was contaminated by mud or dangerous chemicals.

 “My first recommendation is to contact your insurance company.
-Unfortunately, longer-term wetness and flooding usually ruins interior finishes and contents,” said Gina Peek, Oklahoma State University Cooperative Extension housing and consumer specialist.
+Unfortunately, longer-term wetness and flooding usually ruins interior finishes and contents,” said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.
 “But, if the structure has been wet for only a short time and you can start cleaning up immediately, then some of the flooring may be salvageable.”

 The easiest option is to hire a professional cleaner, but if that is not possible, there are some do-it-yourself options available to homeowners.